Ford to run EV, internal combustion divisions separately

 A pair of EV start-ups, Lucid Group and Lordstown Motors, released disappointing production projections this week, highlighting how difficult it is to secure materials and scale up in the auto industry.

+But Ford is also competing with EV heavyweight Tesla and another traditional automaker, General Motors, which is vowing an even faster transition to electric vehicles.
+GM went so far as to change its logo, with the 'm' in the logo underlined to look more like an electrical plug.

-Ford is already developing electric vehicles like the Ford GT, Mustang Mach-E SUV and F-150 Lightning pickup and it operates an EV division in China.
+Ford has already charged into the development of electric vehicles with the Ford GT, Mustang Mach-E SUV and F-150 Lightning pickup. ford also operates an EV division in China.

+On Wednesday, Ford said that it now expects that half of its vehicles to be electric by 2030.
+Less than a year ago, the company announced a goal of going 40% electric by then.
+It also said that it will produce more than 2 million electric vehicles annually by 2026, representing about a third of its global volume.

 Ford Blue will provide hardware engineering and manufacturing capabilities for the entire company.
 Ford Model e will develop software and connected vehicle technologies and services.